xpack-dev-tools/xbb-bootstrap-xpack/README-RELEASE.md

 ## Update the README-BUILD listings and examples

 - check and possibly update the `ls -l` output
-- check and possibly update the output of the `--version` runs
 - check and possibly update the output of `tree -L 2`
 - commit changes